 I’m Lydia Leong, a Washington DC-based technology analyst at Gartner, where I cover cloud computing and a variety of related topics, including the ecosystem that feeds into (or is disrupted by) the cloud.
-I focus on infrastructure as a service (IaaS), and am increasingly following platform as a service (PaaS) as it intersects with IaaS, along with a range of emerging cloud and cloud-enabled services.
+I focus on infrastructure as a service (IaaS), as well as platform as a service (PaaS) as it intersects with IaaS, along with a range of emerging cloud and cloud-enabled services.
 I also cover topics such as the cloud operating model (and the cloud center of excellence [CCOE]), cloud governance, cloud operations, cloud economics, cloud skills, DevOps (and DevSecOps), and using the cloud to empower developers and drive digital business transformation.
-I’m a VP Distinguished Analyst in our Gartner for Technical Professionals practice.
+I’m a Distinguished VP Analyst in our Gartner for Technical Professionals practice.

 I spend about 85% of my time advising our “end-user” clients (mid-sized businesses, enterprises, and tech company buyers of all sizes) on technology strategy and sourcing, about 10% with vendors (client and non-client) listening to what they have to say and providing advice and feedback, and about 5% with investors seeking to understand my space and the companies in it.
 I also do all of the forecasting and quantitative research in the spaces that I cover.

-I’ve spent most of my career in Internet operations and engineering, with a touch of product marketing.
+I spent most of my pre-Gartner career in Internet operations and engineering, with a touch of product marketing.
 I’ve been hands-on as well as management up to the director level, handling millions of customers, dozens of people, tens of millions in capital budget, and hyper-growth startup environments.
 I’ve worked in systems administration, systems programming, Web development, Web hosting, business and consumer Internet access (from dial-up through broadband and enterprise networks), and the Internet portal space.
-I’ve done devops since long before the term existed.
+I’ve done DevOps since long before the term existed.